Where are you located?

 Do you require the campers to go on camping trips?

-All junior campers enjoy an overnight at one of our on-site camp outpost.
-While we do not require our senior campers to go on an overnight camping trip, we do offer a number of exciting overnight Wilderness Expeditions during the course of the summer.
+At Forest Lake Camp we want to ensure that each of our campers has the opportunity to experience the outdoors and participate in our Wilderness program.
+Each cabin has a designated overnight and hike that will become more challenging through cabin years as campers grow older.
+All junior campers enjoy an overnight with their cabin at one of our on-site camp outposts as well as a day hike on our property or around local trails.
+All seniors are required to go on a cabin hike and overnight trip to one of the many beautiful peaks in the Southern Adirondacks.
+In addition to our cabin hike requirements, we do offer a number of exciting optional overnight Wilderness Expeditions during the course of the summer.
 Backpacking and canoeing provide incredible opportunities for our campers to fully enjoy the Adirondacks Mountains and lakes around camp.
 We also offer many day hikes during our camping season for all ages.

 Are electronics allowed?